Stone-Path-Engineering/demo-pic18/README.md

 ! **TODO**

 Describe what software and libraries you will need to install in order to build and use this project.
 Provide details on how to resolve these dependencies.

-Remember: `git-lfs` is a dependency that developers will need to resolve before they can get started with a repository using LFS.

 ```bash
 # Examples should be included